 - Alexander III is low on the romance scale;

-- the Eiffel Tower view might be too subtle for some couples.
+- the Eiffel Tower proposal view might be too subtle for some couples.

 Propose in privacy down by the banks of the Seine River.

-The third broad type of Seine River proposal involves proposing directly along the banks of the river.
+The third broad type of Seine River proposal involves proposing directly along the banks of the Seine River.
 You decide between an Eiffel Tower view and non-Eiffel Tower view.

 As you might imagine, the closer you move along the Seine River toward the Eiffel Tower, the more likely you are to eventually run into people.